Geometry-to-Image Synthesis-Driven Generative Point Cloud Registration: Experiments

 \subsection{Experimental Setting}

 \textbf{Implementation Details.} During the few-shot fine-tuning stage, we randomly select 3,000 sample pairs from the ScanNet training set~\cite{dai2017scannet} for model fine-tuning.
 Following the default fine-tuning configuration of ControlNet~\cite{Zhang_2023_ICCV}, we adopt the AdamW optimizer~\cite{loshchilov2017decoupled} with a learning rate of 1e-5 and set the training epoch to 10.
 The code for this project is implemented in PyTorch, and all experiments are conducted on a server equipped with an Intel i5 2.2 GHz CPU and a TITAN RTX GPU.
-In our experiments, we integrate our zero-shot geometric-color fusion (Sec.~\ref{fuse}) with three prevalent deep geometric descriptors: FCGF~\cite{choy2019fully}, Predator~\cite{huang2021predator}, and GeoTransformer~\cite{qin2022geometric}, resulting in corresponding color-enhanced variants: \textbf{Generative FCGF}, \textbf{Generative Predator}, and \textbf{Generative GeoTrans} for method evaluation.
-Additionally, to validate our XYZ-RGB fusion scheme, we replace the real color point clouds (with actual RGB values) used by ColorPCR~\cite{mu2024colorpcr} with our generated color point clouds (with synthesized RGB values), forming \textbf{Generative ColorPCR} for 3D matching.

-\textbf{Evaluation Metric.} Following~\cite{el2021unsupervisedr,yuan2023pointmbf}, we use rotation error, translation error, and Chamfer error, including the accuracy across varying thresholds and mean/median errors, for performance evaluation.
+\textbf{Evaluation Metric.} Following~\cite{el2021unsupervisedr,yuan2023pointmbf}, we use rotation error, translation error, and Chamfer error, including the accuracy across varying thresholds and mean/median errors, for performance evaluation on depth camera-based 3D registration.
+Instead, for LiDAR-based 3D registration, we follow the evaluation protocol proposed in~\cite{huang2021predator,qin2022geometric}, adopting three metrics: Inlier Ratio (\textit{IR}), Feature Matching Recall (\textit{FMR}), and Registration Recall (\textit{RR}) for evaluation.